We take Pioneer Woman’s Sloppy Joes to a whole new level with Caramelized Onion Sprouted Wheat Buns for one delicious sandwich!

-- 1 whole egg white -- reserved, lightly beaten
+- 1 egg white , reserved, lightly beaten

 - Heat olive oil in a cast iron skillet over medium heat until oil covers the pan evenly and is hot.
 Add the sliced onions and stir enough to coat the onions with the oil.
 Continue to cook onions over medium heat, stirring occasionally until onions begin to brown, about 10 minutes.

 - Season with salt and spread onions evenly over bottom of skillet, reduce heat to low.
-Allow onions to gently caramelize for 30-45 minutes, stirring occasionally to ensure they brown evenly.
+Cover and allow onions to gently caramelize for about 45 minutes, stirring occasionally to ensure they brown evenly.
 Onions should be golden brown when done.

-- Once done, allow onions to cool, then coarsely chop onions.
+- Once done, allow onions to cool enough to handle, then coarsely chop onions.

 - While the onions are cooking:

 - Using the paddle attachment, mix in the onions, 2 tablespoons butter, 1 whole egg, 1 egg yolk (reserve egg white), and 2 1/2 cups of the flour on medium-low speed until smooth.
 Drape with a towel and let dough rest for 20 minutes.